mqtt-tools/mqttwarn/docs/index.rst

 Please follow up reading the :doc:`README <readme>` and :doc:`handbook
 <handbook>`.
 That's all we have.

-The authors of mqttwarn aim to provide excellent documentation about its machinery and internals.
+The authors of mqttwarn aim to provide good documentation about its machinery and internals.
 However, mqttwarn includes a complex set of transformation capabilities, which is sometimes not easy to understand.